 The Osa “Turtles in Water” Project

 This is a unique opportunity to get in the water and study turtles as part of a new “catch, study and release” conservation project located in Gulfo Dulce, the bay separating the Osa Peninsula from the mainland of Costa Rica.
-Participants will accompany project staff in research boats and assist in the safe and gentle capture of hawksbill and Pacific green sea turtles.
-Once the turtle is in the boat, you will help to measure, tag and collect data.
+Participants will assist project staff in the safe and gentle capture of hawksbill and Pacific green sea turtles.
+You will help to measure, tag and collect data.
 Once studies are complete, the turtle will be released back into the water.
-Circumstances permitting, you may be allowed to get back in the water with the turtle.

 EcoTeach has partnered with WIDECAST, an international non-profit organization dedicated to sea turtle conservation in the Caribbean region.
 Little is known about the sea turtle population in this region and EcoTeach volunteers will play a vital role in collecting data about population structure, genetic origin, in-water habitat use and health status of the turtle population.

 The BriBri are one of the last remaining native populations of Costa Rica.
 The BriBri practice non-invasive agriculture within their protected mountainous rainforest in the southeast corner of the country – a place reached by way of a rugged mountain trail.
 EcoTeach travelers learn about the history, culture and way of life – how they find food, medicine, tools and building materials within the rainforest.
 The visit could include a simple lunch served on a banana leaf, a game of soccer with the BriBri school children or perhaps a cultural exchange with a song or performance.
 The BriBri live in sustainable harmony with the splendor of their natural surroundings.
 EcoTeach is one of the few tour providers invited to visit the BriBri on their sacred land, and is always grateful for the experience.